tomtomwombat/b100m-filter/README.md

     <img src="https://codecov.io/gh/tomtomwombat/b100m-filter/branch/main/graph/badge.svg">
 </a>

-A very fast and accurate Bloom Filter implementation in Rust.
+The fastest bloom filter in Rust.
+No accuracy compromises.
+Use any hasher.

 ### Usage